 Corruption can feel abstract: insider trading, kick-backs, deal-cutting.

-But today, corruption is having a real, noticeable impact on some of the most vulnerable Americans – families and babies who rely on formula in the middle of a supply shortage.
+But right now, corruption is having a real, noticeable impact on some of the most vulnerable Americans: families and babies who rely on formula in the middle of a supply shortage.

 So what caused the baby formula shortage?